co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 ## Development

-You're welcome to contribute.
-Please keep these few rules in mind:
+Contributions are welcome!
+Please keep the following rules in mind:

 - add documentation in the form of summary comments
 - add tests for your additions